kriserickson/kriserickson.github.com/_drafts/how-to-be-a-modern-developer-on-windows.md

 ---
 layout: post
-title: "How to be a modern devloper on Winodws"
+title: "How to be a modern devloper on Windows"
 description: ""
 category:
 tags: Programmings,Windows